tomswartz07/covid19-pennsylvania/README.md

   graphs have normalization and X-day averaging, this should not affect the overall data visualizations.

+- 12 Jul 2020: PA Department of Health reports that their ArcGIS dashboard is 'down for maintenance' for all of the 12th, and most of the 13th.
+Direct link to the dashboard shows that it has recent data, but it is uncorroborated by other available resources.
+Data for this day may be updated/amended in the coming days, pending the new availability of the data- so the plotted data may change.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020